 Assessing the Active Learning Initiative at Case Western Reserve University

 What impact does the implementation of active learning strategies and flexible, collaborative learning spaces have on students and faculty?
-As part of CWRU’s active learning initiative, four new state-of-the-art collaborative learning spaces have been developed over the last two years.
-In addition, a faculty fellowship has been designed to provide faculty with the resources need to (re)design a course using active learning techniques and integrate the affordances of the active learning spaces.
+As part of CWRU’s active learning initiative, four state-of-the-art collaborative learning spaces were developed.
+In addition, a faculty fellowship was designed to provide faculty with the resources need to (re)design a course using active learning techniques and integrate the affordances of the active learning spaces.

-For the first year of the ALF, as well as the first year using the new Active Learning Classrooms, the primary focus of the research was to evaluate how student and faculty perceptions of the newly designed courses differ with respect to:
+For the first year of the Active Learning Fellowship, as well as the first year using the new Active Learning Environments, the primary focus of the research was to evaluate how student and faculty perceptions of the newly designed courses differ with respect to: